tmendoza/devcontainers/README.md

 lxc exec $ENVNAME --  apt-get install wget -y
 ```

-As can be seen from the script above, all it is doing is calling out to 'lxc' with the container name and running 'exec' commands to install software packages.
+As can be seen from the script above, all it is doing is calling out to 'lxc exec <name>' with the container name and running 'exec' commands to install software packages.

-Basically anything you can do from the command line normally, you can do using the 'lxc exec ...' command.
+Basically anything you can do from the command line normally, you can also do using the 'lxc exec ...' command.
 Each one of the scripts within the 'manifests' directories looks very similar to this and just executes a bunch of commands that install packages, copy files from the host to the container, delete tmp folders, etc., etc.

 To see the full capabilities of the 'lxc' command you can run